 Foshay South Eventing - Hunter/Jumper Show

-Foshay South Eventing - Dressage Show
+Foshay South Eventing - Combined Tests

 “Long Term Equestrian Development”.
 Sounds fancy.
 But what does it have to do with you?
-You’re a typical rider, just thinking about dipping a toe into showing.
-Or maybe you’ve competed before, but your horse is green or young or not a $100,000 warmblood/sport horse/Olympian.
-Like every rider, you’re keen to improve your riding and learn new skills, but what does LTED have to do with you ?
 A lot!
 Please read on!
-Every person who picks up a pair of reins has taken her first step along the equestrian Pathway .
-This Pathway details the progression of a rider from his or her very first experience all the way to the Olympic podium.
-Each rider decides how far along the pathway s/he’ll travel, but the journey has been mapped out to ensure safe and successful learning.
+Every person who picks up a pair of reins has taken their first step along the equestrian Pathway .
+This Pathway details the progression of a rider from their very first experience all the way to the Olympic podium.
+Each rider decides how far along the pathway they’ll travel, but the journey has been mapped out to ensure safe and successful learning.
 One of the components of the Pathway is the Long Term Equestrian Development program.
-Started nationwide in 2007, this program takes riders from their current lesson program and guides them through a set of ...
+Started nationwide in 2007, this program takes riders from their current lesson program and guides them through a set of specialized lessons, training sessions, and off-horse seminars, taking them further along the Pathway and into a Team competition experience.
+In years past, the NBEA’s Long Term Equestrian Development (LTED) program has focused on riders new to the disciplines, on riders new to competition, and on coach ...

 The Capital Region Equestrian Association is offering free competitions to Zone 3 riders attending their first sanctioned show: Dressage Show - September 10th Hunter-Jumper Show - September 17th